-HOW TRADES ARE CALCULATED
+HOW TRADES ARE CALCULATED in traders diaries

 Attention!
 This article is for informational purposes only and does not contain recommendations or calls to action.